nodejs/node/doc/guides/collaborator-guide.md

 after new code changes or rebasing, start a new CI.

 As soon as the pull request is ready to land, please do so.
-This allows other Collaborators to focus on other pull requests.
+This allows other collaborators to focus on other pull requests.
 If your pull request is not ready to land but is [author ready](#author-ready-pull-requests), add the `author ready` label.
 If you wish to land the pull request yourself, use the "assign yourself" link to self-assign it.